rijuvenator/DisplacedDimuons/Analysis/README.md

   * **recoMuonPlots.py** produces plots related to DSA and RSA muon quantities.
   * **dimuonPlots.py** produces plots related to dimuon quantities.
   * **nMinusOnePlots.py** produces N-1 plots, distributions of the cut parameters.
+  * **nMinusOneEffPlots.py** produces N-1 efficiency plots as a function of various variables.
   * **tailCumulativePlots.py** produces tail cumulative plots based on the histograms produced by **nMinusOnePlots.py**.
   * **signalMatchEffPlots.py** produces plots parametrizing the reco-gen match efficiency as a function of various quantities, for signal samples.
   * **signalMatchResPlots.py** produces reco-gen resolution plots for various quantities, for signal samples.
-  * **signalMiscPlots.py** produces a few other signal reco level plots that have not been moved into more dedicated analyzers.
   * **signalTriggerEffPlots.py** produces plots parametrizing the trigger efficiency as a function of various quantities, for signal samples.
 This script is a work in progress.

 <a name="runall"></a>